pappasam/coc-jedi/README.md

 ### jedi.jediSettings.autoImportModules

-Modules that will not be analyzed but imported.
+Modules that jedi will directly import without analyzing.
 Improves autocompletion but loses goto definition.

 - type: `string[]`
 - default: `[]`

-If you're noticing that modules like `numpy` and `pandas` are taking a super long time to load and you prioritize completions / signatures over goto definition, I recommend using this option like this:
+If you're noticing that modules like `numpy` and `pandas` are taking a super long time to load and you value completions / signatures over goto definition, I recommend using this option like this:

 ```json
 {